JosephTLucas/HackThisAI/README.md

 Currently, I've prototyped some small challenges to illustrate how the CTF would work.
 If you're interested in supporting the project or collaborating, please contact me.

 ### Categories
+Often, you'll see adversarial machine learning tasks classified into these buckets.
+It's a useful framework for bringing an adversarial mindset to AI/ML products, but remember that these tasks are not mutually exclusive.
+Complex objectives may require combinations of methods that traditionally belong in these categories.

 1. **Evade the model**.
 Can you evade or fool the model?
 In many applications, model classification is used in control flow: `if model.predict() == A: do this; else: do that`.
 If you can successfully control the model output, you may have some sway over control flow.
 Evasion is also a fundamental task that may help with **influence** and **steal** challenges.
 2. **Influence the model**.
 Can you change how the model operates?
 You may have direct or indirect access to training data or model training steps.
 3. **Steal the model**.
 Can you steal, extract, or invert the model?
 In traditional hacking, you might want to use access to exfiltrate a model binary.
 However, in these challenges, you'll want to interact with the model API to learn things about it's structure and find a way to recreate it.